JarvusInnovations/infra-components/Docs/concepts/procedures.md

 ## Available Inputs

 Procedure inputs are accepted as environment variables.
-Arguments are ignored.
+Arguments are processed on a per-implementation basis.

 - `INFRA_DEPLOYMENT_NAME`: The name of the deployment which the procedure shall perform.
 This must correspond to a directory name in `deployments/{pattern}`,